-It should be noted that applications published by third party ISVs are not yet available for purchase through Azure CSP subscriptions.
-However, third party Bring Your Own License (BYOL) and Free images are available for CSP subscriptions.
+It should be noted that applications published by third-party ISVs are not yet available for purchase through Azure CSP subscriptions.
+However, third-party Bring your own licence (BYOL) and Free images are available for CSP subscriptions.

 The CSP programme is available to companies with offices in the countries/regions listed here, which are grouped by market.
 Partners in the CSP programme can sell to other countries within the same market, even if they don’t have an office in those locations.